JuhoSiitonen/Tietokantasovellus/README.md

 Missing features and issues:

--Many dishes can be ordered, but only one of each, needs to be changed
+-Many dishes can be ordered, but only one of each

--Prices are only integer type at the moment, same with stars, affects restaurant review average
+-Prices are only integer type, same with stars, affects restaurant review average

 -Separation of concerns in modules routes, restaurants and users to make them more understandable

-- Adding dishes with same name in same restaurant, some changes to DB needs to be done to fix this, especially problematic with deleting items